본문 바로가기

 So Jongsup: I heard you recently attended CES.

-Lee Eonju: Yes, I was there for about five days.
-Since there was a floor leader election, as a member of the party leadership, I only attended the exhibition and shortened my trip to return home early.
-This time, the main focus was on how to utilize AI in our workplaces to enhance productivity, especially how to industrialize AI.
-I saw a lot of interesting things in that regard.
-I did feel it was a bit unfortunate that we couldn't see even more, as Chinese companies weren't as actively participating as they could have been.
+Lee Eonju: I was there for about five days.
+Since there was a floor leader election, as a member of the leadership, I only attended the exhibition and shortened my schedule to return early.
+This time, the main focus was on how to utilize AI in our workplaces to boost productivity, and especially on how to industrialize AI.
+I saw a lot of interesting things.
+I did feel it was a bit unfortunate that we couldn't see even more, as Chinese companies could have participated more actively.

-At CES, Hyundai Motor's Atlas Stands Out for Practicality and Productivity
+At CES, Hyundai Motor's Atlas drew attention for practicality and productivity

 Lee Eonju: I saw a variety of humanoids.
-In the case of Hyundai Motor, there was a demonstration where you could actually ride in a self-driving car for a test drive.
-I was a bit concerned, but once I tried it, it was Level 4-meaning fully autonomous driving with no human intervention.
-I realized there was no need for major concern; at any rate, we're keeping up with the trend.
+In the case of Hyundai Motor, there was a test drive where you could actually ride in an autonomous vehicle.
+I was a bit concerned, but after trying it, I found it was Level 4-completely autonomous driving without human intervention.
+I thought, "No need to worry too much; we are keeping up with the trend."

-Chinese humanoids are impressive, but when it comes to the issue of productivity-how we actually use them-the situation is different.
-Hyundai Motor seems to be focusing on robots that can actually work on the production line-robots that can think, judge, and adapt.
-Typically, when we think of industrial robots, we imagine machines that simply repeat programmed tasks.
-What surprised me about Hyundai Motor's Atlas was that its joints could rotate 360 degrees.
-While it might not look flashy, its efficiency is outstanding.
-I thought its practicality might even surpass its looks.
+Chinese humanoids are also impressive, but when it comes to productivity, the application is a bit different.
+Hyundai Motor seems to focus on robots that can actually perform work on production sites-robots that can think, make decisions, and adapt.
+Typically, when we think of mechanized robots, they simply repeat whatever is input.
+What surprised me about Hyundai Motor's Atlas was that its joints could bend 360 degrees.
+While it may not look flashy, its efficiency is outstanding.
+I thought its practicality might even surpass its appearance.

 [Current Affairs Show] Lee Eonju: "Lee Hyehoon's 'Subscription Issue' Unacceptable, Public Opinion Very Negative" Lee Eonju, Senior Supreme Council Member of the Democratic Party of Korea, appeared on The Asia Business Daily's "So Jongsup's Current Affairs Show" on the 21st.